 “Flex Rule”- the following was discussed, voted upon and passed as new program policy- As of September 1, 2015, students gaining entrance into the Stockton TEDU certification course sequence must have a minimum 3.0 GPA and pass the Praxis II without the use of the “flex rule” to qualify for student teaching.
 Students not meeting these requirements will not be permitted into student teaching.
 Exception: K-12 World Language certification students must, at minimum, pass the Praxis II to qualify for student teaching.
 The OPI will not be required to qualify for student teaching but must be taken and passed to be recommended for teacher licensure.

 ***Always check the latest Praxis information by selecting NJ Requirements***

 CONTACT US AT (609) 652-4688

-The Richard Stockton College's Teacher Education Program, is accredited by the Teacher Education Accreditation Council (TEAC) for a period of seven years, from 2013 to 2020.
+The Stockton University Teacher Education Program, is accredited by the Teacher Education Accreditation Council (TEAC) for a period of seven years, from 2013 to 2020.
 This accreditation certifies that the Teacher Education Program has provided evidence that it adheres to TEAC's quality principles.
 (Certification requirements are subject to change as the New Jersey Department of Education changes licensure requirements)